General Instrument AY-3-8910: Variants

 The Yamaha YMZ284 is an even smaller variation of the YM2149, in a 16-pin package.
-It's basically YMZ294 without the 4/6 MHz selection pin and the /TEST pin.
+It is basically YMZ294 without the 4/6 MHz selection pin and the /TEST pin.

 The Yamaha YMZ285 has a 28-pin package and features a built-in PCM.
-Has no parallel ports and two sound outputs: one with the three SSG channels mixed, other with the PCM output.
+It has no parallel ports and two sound outputs: one with the three SSG channels mixed, other with the PCM output.

 The Toshiba T7766A is a compatible chip that has the same pinout as the AY-3-8910 and was used in some MSX models.

 The Winbond WF19054, JFC 95101 and the File KC89C72 have the same pinout as the AY-3-8910 and are also 100% software compatible.
-They're still in production and used on many slot machines.
+They are still in production and used on many slot machines.

 The AY-3-8914 has the same pinout and is in the same 40-pin package as the AY-3-8910, except the control registers on the chip are shuffled around, and the 'expected input' on the A9 pin may be different.
 It was used in Mattel's Intellivision console and Aquarius computer.

 The AY-3-8930, also known as AY8930, is an enhanced but mostly-backwards-compatible version of the AY-3-8910.
 The function of the BC2 pin is changed (it is ignored and assumed to be 0 regardless of the pin state), otherwise the pinout is the same as the AY-3-8910.
 This variant of the chip adds a number of major enhancements, such as separate envelopes for the three channels (as opposed to one shared envelope), variable duty-cycles, more bits of precision for note frequency, volume, and envelope frequency, and a much more configurable noise generator.
 It was used on the Covox Sound Master sound card for the IBM-PC.
 Very few games took advantage of it beyond the normal AY-3-8910 features.
 This chip may have only been produced by Microchip Technology.